QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 Dictionaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another container type worth mentioning is dictionaries
+Another container type worth mentioning is dictionaries.

-Dictionaries are like arrays except that the items are named instead of numbered
+Dictionaries are like arrays except that the items are named instead of numbered.

 .. code-block:: julia